slickframework/mail/README.md

 will be processed using the Slick\Template Twig engine by using the ``Message::setTemplate()`` and ``Message::setData()`` methods.

-> For a more complete help on the message object, as this is an extension to the
+> For a complete documentation on ``Message`` object, as this is an extension to the
-> Zend\Mail library, you can jump to the [Zend/Mail manual][] page.
+> Zend/Mail library, you can go to the [Zend/Mail manual][] website.

 If you need to send a multi-part e-mail with text and HTML, embedding images in it, for example, you can do like this:

 ``` php